 There are great ideas behind every successful company.
 But how do you actually come up with these ideas and how can you help something?
-Some ideas come because someone is “kissed by the muse”, but what does the rest of the population do? – Through the targeted use of various brainstorming methods, the brainstorming process can run at full speed.
-Here we show you the 6 most successful methods and show you further methods for efficient brainstorming.
+Some ideas come because someone is “kissed by the muse”, but what does the rest of the population do? – Through the targeted use of various brainstorming methods, the brainstorming juices can flow at full speed.
+Here we show you the 6 most successful methods and tell you efficient brainstorming tips and tricks.

 Basics about brainstorming

-Let’s have the most important things ahead: DON’T CRITICIZE!!!!
+Let’s mention the most important rule: DON’T CRITICIZE!!!!

 When brainstorming with various people, it is important to consider all ideas as valuable and see them as help for further ideas.
-So don’t criticize it right away, but consider this contribution as a valuable addition, otherwise you prevent the flow of ideas before it can really begin, because someone is inhibited.
-Efficient brainstorming is just working out when everybody feels apprechiated and their ideas welcomed.
+So don’t criticize it right away, but consider this contribution as a valuable addition, otherwise you prevent the flow of ideas before it can really begin start to flow, just because someone is inhibited or frightened to say something.
+Efficient brainstorming is just working out when everybody feels appreciated and their ideas welcomed.

 Choosing the team for the best brainstorming ideas